gmiaslab/pyiomica/docs/source/index.rst

 Pre-Installation Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install PyIOmica on any platform you need:

-1. Python version 3.7 or higher
+To install PyIOmica on any platform you need Python version 3.7 or higher
-2. Recommended: 16GB of RAM or higher

 Installation Instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~